1kevinvh/SQL-Data-Exploration/README.md

 Roberto  	Almeida	    Jane	Peacock	37.62	5.64
 Puja	    Srivastava  Jane	Peacock	36.64	5.5

 We can see that John Doeein looks suspicious because the sales and commission are significant compared to the other customers.
+So we want to look into the customer to check their records.
+To do this we use the code:

+  []

-Thus, it seems that Jane Peacock is the primary suspect in the financial discrepancy.
+Since the customer has no other records, it seems suspicious so Jane Peacock is the primary suspect in the financial discrepancy.